-- Kristina Edström recognised with the Gold Medal by the Royal Swedish Academy of Engineering Sciences 2020-10-21
+- Prof. Kristina Edström elected to the Royal Swedish Academy of Sciences 2021-04-21

-Uppsala University offers one of the country’s best educations in chemistry with strong links to world-leading research.
-The teaching is characterised by a wide range of courses, excellent research affiliation and a large proportion of laboratory work.
-The creative and research-intensive environment contributes to a broad knowledge-base as well as cutting-edge expertise in areas such as Uppsala’s unique focus on chemistry for renewable energy.
+With us, at Uppsala University, you find one of the country’s best educations in chemistry - linked to world-leading research.
+The teaching is characterised by an extensive range of courses, excellent research affiliation and a large proportion of laboratory work.
+The creative and research-intensive environment contributes to both broad knowledge and cutting-edge expertise.

-Research in the subject area at Uppsala University includes analytical chemistry, biochemistry, physical chemistry, organic chemistry, as well as inorganic chemistry and materials chemistry.
-This breadth and expertise are reflected in prominent research in areas such as the synthesis of complex molecules and materials for catalysis as well as medical uses in pharmaceutical development and the understanding of brain diseases.
+The research subject chemistry with us at Uppsala University includes analytical chemistry, biochemistry, physical chemistry, organic chemistry, inorganic chemistry, polymer chemistry, structural chemistry and synthetic molecular chemistry.
+This breadth and expertise are reflected in outstanding research.
+For example, synthesis of complex molecules, materials for catalysis, medical uses in drug development and understanding of brain diseases.

-Many prominent scientists have worked at Uppsala University, including Nobel Laureates The Svedberg and Arne Tiselius.
-Their research has contributed to methods for purification and characterisation of complex materials, even in extremely small amounts.
-Today, synthetic materials with different functions are produced and studied in Uppsala, from those that are able to mimic photosynthesis in plants to polymeric materials that can replace damaged human tissue.
+Many prominent scientists have worked within chemisty at Uppsala University, including the Nobel Laureates The Svedberg and Arne Tiselius.
+Their research has contributed to methods for purification and characterisation of complex materials.
+Today, synthetic materials with different functions are produced and studied in Uppsala, from those that mimic photosynthesis in plants to polymeric materials that can replace damaged human tissue.

 Department of Chemistry - BMC

-The department of Chemistry – BMC embodies the main research and education in analytical chemistry, biochemistry, organic chemistry and part of physical chemistry, at the Faculty of Science and Technology.
+The Department of Chemistry – BMC embodies the main research and education in analytical chemistry, biochemistry, and organic chemistry, at the Faculty of Science and Technology.
 It is geographically located within Uppsala Biomedical Centre (BMC), a campus for scientific research and education in biology, chemistry, medicine and pharmacy.